 Did you just find out that you have PMDD (Premenstrual Dysphoric Disorder) or strongly suspect to have it?
 A close friend of yours, a family member or your partner suffers from premenstrual disorders that you think might fall within the definition of PMDD?
 Have you searched for PMDD but don’t know where to start?

-That’s why I have written this PMDD guide: I didn’t want you to be in the same dark place I was at that time.
+That’s why I have written this PMDD guide: I didn’t want you to be in the same dark place I was in at that time.
 I want to save you time searching and collaging tons of information and trying to make sense of it.

 This information forms the basis of your knowledge, on which you can build up more detailed tips and data when all the basics are clear in your mind.